Ottawa & Area Ghost Tours

 The Haunting at Home is a ghostly online audio experience created by the paranormal experts at The Haunted Walk.
 Turn the lights down low & conduct a series of fun & spooky experiments in your own home.
 Will you be able to complete them all – in the DARK?
 What will you discover in the process?
 Experience a spine-tingling and thought-provoking night of supernatural thrills & chills.

-THIS FRIDAY & SATURDAY ONLY!
-Join us on the first weekend of the Spooky Season as we investigate a Kingston, Ontario landmark – Murney Tower!
+Join us as we investigate a Kingston, Ontario landmark – Murney Tower!
 Prior to the Tower, a wood Fort from the war of 1812 stood on the site.
 After the war, the barracks were used as a hospital until the Tower was built.
 The land was also heavily used as a landing site for indigenous peoples in the 18th century.
 The activity could possibly be connected to any or all of these time periods.
 This 2-hour special event will begin with a full briefing on the haunted history of the site, the equipment to be used, and the best practices to follow when collecting and analyzing evidence.
 Then you will have the opportunity to venture inside the tower – in the dark – to see what you can discover.
 With a max of 8 people per group, tickets are extremely limited.
 Transportation not provided.
 No restrooms on-site – be sure to plan accordingly!